CesiumGS/3d-tiles/extensions/3DTILES_content_gltf/MIGRATION_GUIDE.md

 # Conversion of Existing Tile Formats

-This section covers the differences between existing tile formats and the new glTF approach to tile content, and describes how existing tile formats can be converted into equivalent glTF content.
+This document covers the differences between existing tile formats and the new glTF approach to tile content, and describes how existing tile formats can be converted into equivalent glTF content.

 ### Batched 3D Model (b3dm)